-- F4.5 This leave is inclusive of the provisions of the Holidays Act 2003. - F4.6 The Employer may, at its discretion, decide that sick leave on pay of any special nature should not be included in the aggregate of sick leave taken. - F4.7 If an employee is absent on sick leave for less than a whole day, such leave is to be debited as follows: - (i) Absent for a quarter of the total allotted hours for that day no deduction - (ii) Absent for between a quarter and three quarters of the total allotted hours for that day half day's sick leave - (iii) Absent for more than three quarters of the total allotted hours for that day full day's sick leave. - F4.8 The Employee should notify absence due to sickness to the Employer whenever possible within 30 minutes of normal starting time.
+- F4.1 Employees are entitled to either 10 days Sick Leave on pay for each 12 months of service, or Sick Leave without pay, on production of a medical certificate. - F4.2 Sick leave can be used when the Employee is sick or injured or when the Employee must attend to a dependent member of the family, who becomes sick, as set out in the Holidays Act 2003 and its subsequent amendments. - F4.3 All Sick Leave is to be computed in working days. - F4.4 This leave is inclusive of the provisions of the Holidays Act 2003. - F4.5 The Employer may, at its discretion, decide that sick leave on pay of any special nature should not be included in the aggregate of sick leave taken. - F4.6 If an employee is absent on sick leave for less than a whole day, such leave is to be debited as follows: - (i) Absent for a quarter of the total allotted hours for that day no deduction - (ii) Absent for between a quarter and three quarters of the total allotted hours for that day half day's sick leave - (iii) Absent for more than three quarters of the total allotted hours for that day full day's sick leave. - F4.7 The Employee should notify absence due to sickness to the Employer whenever possible within 30 minutes of normal starting time.
 A medical certificate will be required for all absences in excess of five consecutive days and may be required for absences of shorter periods.
-If information is received which indicates that the sick leave entitlement is being misused, the Employer may take such action as is necessary to clarify the matter. - F4.9 When sickness occurs during annual or long service leave, the Employer will permit the period of sickness to be debited against sick leave entitlement provided that period of sickness is more than five days and a medical certificate is produced.
+If information is received which indicates that the sick leave entitlement is being misused, the Employer may take such action as is necessary to clarify the matter. - F4.8 When sickness occurs during annual or long service leave, the Employer will permit the period of sickness to be debited against sick leave entitlement provided that period of sickness is more than five days and a medical certificate is produced.

-F4.10 Anticipation of Sick Leave
+F4.9 Anticipation of Sick Leave

-In special cases, employees may be allowed to anticipate sick leave becoming due on completion of a further period of service provided that at least five days sick leave is retained for each year of service for which sick leave has been anticipated.
+In special cases, employees may be allowed to anticipate sick leave becoming due on completion of a further period of service provided that at least five days sick leave is retained for each year of service for which sick leave has been anticipated .

-F4.11 All approvals are subject to the proviso that the necessary adjustments to final pay are to be made if employees resign before the next entitlement falls due in accordance with Clause G5.
+F4.10 All approvals are subject to the proviso that the necessary adjustments to final pay are to be made if employees resign before the next entitlement falls due in accordance with Clause G5.

-F4.12 Medical Incapacity
+F4.11 Medical Incapacity